Are all white cats deaf?

 - Ww (heterozygous) will produce a white cat

 The eyes of a white cat may be blue, non-blue (usually copper or gold) or odd (one of each).
 Blue eyed cats are more often deaf than white cats with other coloured eyes.
 This occurs during fetal development, after conception, the embryo splits into three primitive germ layers:

 - Endoderm – The innermost layer of cells which form the respiratory tract (except nose), digestive tract, bladder, and urethra.

 - Mesoderm – The middle layer of cells which form the connective tissue, bone, cartilage, muscle, blood, blood vessels, kidneys, peritoneum, gonads.

 - Ectoderm – The outermost layer of cells which form the claws, hair, pigment cells, nervous system, eyes, and ears.

 As you can see, the ectoderm forms the pigment cells and the eyes and ears.
-It seems in blue-eyed, white cats, there is a developmental fault in the ectoderm which results in deafness.
+It seems in blue-eyed, white cats; there is a developmental fault in the ectoderm which results in deafness.

-It should be noted that if a cat with odd eyes is deaf, it is always on the same side as the blue eye.
+If a cat with odd eyes is deaf, it is always on the same side as the blue eye.

-Deafness is more likely to occur in white cats with blue eyes, however, that is not guaranteed.
+Deafness is more likely to occur in white cats with blue eyes; however, that is not guaranteed.
 A survey of 185 white cats reported the following results:

 - 25% of white cats with yellow eyes have normal hearing.